 Drains are not needed for routine breast reduction.
 Dr Friedlander has attempted to streamline the recovery process and get you up and around as quickly as possible without drains or other cumbersome routines.

 What are the risks involved with Breast Reduction?

 There are risks with every surgery.
 These risks are nonspecific and include scars, bleeding, infection, asymmetry and altered sensibility.
 Dr Friedlander will review these with you after she has examined you.
 It is important that the breasts have stopped growing before the surgery is performed.
 Women aged 35 and older are advised to have a mammogram within one year of the surgery.
 Women of child bearing age are advised to postpone the surgery if they intend to nurse.

-Recovery – When can I resume normal activities?
+When can I resume normal activities after a Breast Reduction?

 Most women awaken from surgery with a sense of a large weight having been lifted off of their shoulders.
 Patients feel good the day after surgery, and are encouraged to shower and wash their hair.
 You may engage in activities of daily living and light household activities after a day or two.
 It is important to remember that even though you feel good, you can still hinder the healing process by returning to an active lifestyle too soon.